modio/modio-docs/public/en-us/game-integration/restapi/getting-started/restapi-localization.md

 ## Localized Requests

-Specific endpoints also allow you to submit fields in the supported languages above.
+Specific endpoints such as tags allow you to submit fields in the supported languages above.
 To tell the API you are submitting non-english content you must supply the `Content-Language` header in the request with a valid language code (see above).
 When you supply the `Content-Language` header in your request, you are explicitly indicating to the API that all eligible fields have been translated into the supplied language and if a user (or client) requests the respective language, the value for that supplied field will be returned.

 A brief summary of things you should be aware of when dealing with localized requests and responses: